Polymer/old-docs-site/getting-the-code.md

 #### Updating submodules

 Periodically, we will update the project's submodules on GitHub.
-To update your local copy's submodules, run the following command from the `polymer-all/` folder:
+To update your local copy's submodules, re-run the checked out copy of `pull-all.sh`:

-    git submodule update --init --recursive
+    ./tools/bin/pull-all.sh`

 ## Test your environment

 To check that your development environment is ready, start a local web server and run one of the included sample projects:

-1. **Start a local web server** in the folder where you have `polymer-all/`.
+1. **Start a local web server** in the folder where you downloaded {{site.project_title}}
+or checked out the code using `pull-all.sh`.
 2. In your browser, navigate to [http://localhost/toolkit-ui/workbench/menu.html](http://localhost/toolkit-ui/workbench/menu.html), or whichever port you started the server on.
 You should see a menu of items, as shown below.